C2DH/mahec-digital-history/_objects/Summaries-Marques.md

 date: 2024-10-15
 ---

+## Maps, 16/10/2024

+This 5th course taught us more about maps, and particularly the “StoryMaps” tool.
+After trying our best to represent the Belval campus on a map, we learned more about Geographic Information Systems (GIS), which are analysis and visualization tools that go beyond the simple creation of maps.
+2 leading software packages exist: ArcGIS and QGIS.
+These programs enable to superimpose different layers of information.
+This course reminded me that maps are an essential tool for researchers and historians because of their considerable informative impact.
+In addition to star maps or location maps, there are also topographic maps, also known as reference maps and thematic maps.
+What I also learned was the difference between location and place.
+Place, unlike location, which acts as a landmark, is a kind of social construct.
+For example, we call our university campus in Belval “campus”, but people in the financial sector might refer to it as “Fond Belval”.
+It all depends on people's contexts and perspectives.
+My group then focused on a project entitled “History of the Olympic Marathon, 1896-2020”, created using the interactive tool “StoryMaps”.
+In addition to the runners' personal details, the different durations of each winner's 42-kilometer race could be compared.
+This project, which highlighted the evolution of runners' performances, and the participation of women, did, in my opinion, raise questions about scale and physical representation.
+However, as a historian wishing to teach, I find that “StoryMaps” can make learning history livelier and more interactive for students, that way, enriching their educational experience.

 ## Online Newspaper Archives, 09/10/2024

 The course got off to an exciting start with the introduction of a new platform, “Impresso”, which highlights the importance of newspapers as witnesses to past knowledge, where valuable ideas are preserved.
 I was a little skeptical about its use and real utility.
 However, thanks to the group work, I was able to see that this tool could be complementary, especially when combined with resources such as eluxemburgensia.
 My colleague and I compared the results obtained by searching for our villages, “Saeul” and “Bascharage” respectively.
 Not understanding why the term “Saeul” had (many) more mentions in newspapers than “Bascharage” - even in non-Luxembourg newspapers - we soon realized that the searches were confusing “Saeul” with the German term “Säule”.